pstorozenko/pstorozenko.github.io/content/posts/how-to-sum-like-a-boss.md

 end
 ```

-They are very similar to the _efficient_ function from the previous post but now we're not summing into a single variable.
+They are very similar to the _efficient_ function from the previous post, but now we're not summing into a single variable.
-Instead we **first calculate sum for each row/column** and then sum the intermediate row/column result.
+Instead, we **first calculate a sum for each row/column** and then sum the intermediate row/column result.
 As we will soon see, adding this additional vector _may change something_.

 ## Benchmarking different summing approaches